 When the scanf reads a particular value, reading of the value will be terminated as soon as the number of characters specified by the field width is reached (if specified) or until a character that is not valid for the value being read is encountered.
 In the case of integers, valid characters are an optionally signed sequence of digits.

-An input field may be skipped by specifying \ in the place of field width.
-For example, consider the following statement:
+An input field may be skipped by specifying in the place of field width.
+For example, the statement will assign the data as follows:

 '''

 scanf("%d %d %d", &a, &b)

 '''